Arizona Cardinals vs. Chicago Bears NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Bears stats and trends

-- The Bears have 15 giveaways this season, while the Cardinals have 19 takeaways.
+- This season the Bears have 15 turnovers, four fewer than the Cardinals have takeaways (19).

 Home and road insights

-- Chicago has covered the spread twice at home, and is 2-3 overall there, this year.
+- At home this season, Chicago has two wins against the spread and is 2-3 overall.

-- In five home games this season, Chicago has gone over the total once.
+- Chicago has hit the over once in five home games this year.

-- Arizona is 6-0 overall, and 6-0 against the spread, in away games.
+- In away games, Arizona is unbeaten against the spread and 6-0 overall.

-- The Cardinals are unbeaten ATS (1-0) as 7.5-point favorites or more away from home.

-- In six away games this year, Arizona has gone over the total three times.
+- In three of six road games this year, Arizona has hit the over.

 Powered by Data Skrive.